saverio-negro/ModalCard/README.md

 #### Usage Example

 So, what you are left with is just trying the `ModalCard` component!
-You'll find that its setup is very similar to how you would construct a native `Alert` component.
+You'll find that its setup is very similar to how Apple constructed its native `Alert` component.

-The following is an example showing you how you would want to instantiate the `ModalCard` struct:
+The following is an example showing you how you would want to instantiate and use the `ModalCard` struct:

 ```swift
 ModalCard(